 It’s a long story, but the short answer is on purpose.

-But, just as it does with “conservative”, this mis-definition of the word “liberal” is something we have to fix in order to move forward.
+But, just as it does with “conservative,” this mixed definition of the word “liberal” is something we have to fix to move forward.

 Words matter.
 Terms are important.
-If we actually want to solve problems, it’s important we agree on the meaning of the things we’re discussing, and politics does interesting things to our dictionary.
-After decades of moral majorities and southern strategies here in the US the term “conservative” has absolutely become intertwined with its moral/religious subset, and “liberal” has morphed into a proxy and epithet for “progressive” and even “democrat”.
+If we actually want to solve problems, we must agree on the meaning of the things we’re discussing, and politics does interesting things to our dictionary.
+After decades of moral majorities and southern strategies here in the US, the term “conservative” has absolutely become intertwined with its moral/religious subset, and “liberal” has morphed into a proxy and epithet for “progressive” and even “democrat.”

-But, more importantly, from a “right” POV, allowing liberal to be defined in this narrow, tribalistic way causes millions of free-thinking, rational, and even patriotic self-described liberals mistakenly to feel like they don’t have anything in common with Conservatives.
-This is unfortunate, because they in America they are natural allies.
+But, more importantly, from a “right” POV, allowing liberals to be defined in this narrow, tribalistic way causes millions of free-thinking, rational, and even patriotic self-described liberals mistakenly to feel like they don’t have anything in common with Conservatives.
+This is unfortunate because they in America are natural allies.

 We must remember that our Founders were radicals.
 And this great nation was a radical notion, in all senses of the word.
 And still is.

-The precept of America’s founding was liberty (and liberty shares a root with liberal), and is a living shrine to the most liberal idea of all: the individual.
-As the Founders thought and fought long and hard about how to construct this great nation, they carefully selected the best ideas throughout history, and established a lasting foundation specifically designed to protect and inspire freedom, liberty and other incredibly liberal ideals that would endure for centuries.
+The precept of America’s founding was liberty (and liberty shares a root with liberal) and is a living shrine to the most liberal idea of all: the individual.
+As the Founders thought and fought long and hard about constructing this great nation, they carefully selected the best ideas throughout history.
+They established a lasting foundation specifically designed to protect and inspire freedom, liberty, and other incredibly liberal ideals that would endure for centuries.

 But we often forget how “liberal” our founding actually was.

-The problem is isn’t liberalism but, rather, progressivism – and its evil demon spawn of Post Modernism, Wokeism and Neo-Marxism.
+The problem isn’t liberalism but, rather, progressivism – and its evil demon spawns Post Modernism, Wokeism, and Neo-Marxism.

-Liberals used to cheer the ACLU for defending Nazis marching down Main Street – not because we enjoy Nazis – but because we have honesty and courage.
-We understood that free speech, free association, and free-thinking was sometimes messy, icky, and offensive… but nonetheless are important liberal principles that needed defending from all sides.
+Liberals cheer the ACLU for defending Nazis marching down Main Street – not because we enjoy Nazis – but because we have honesty and courage.
+We understood that free speech, free association, and free-thinking were sometimes messy, icky, and offensive… but are important liberal principles that needed defending from all sides.

-Right now, in real time, scores of liberals, classic liberals and libertarians suddenly find themselves politically homeless as their supposed friends and fellow travelers have abandoned them, and disowned them.
-Yet they seem more shocked to discover that the only defense of liberties, freedoms and rational thought is coming from the American right.
-They think the New York Times abandoning them, and Ben Shapiro defending them, does not compute.
+Right now, in real-time, scores of liberals, classic liberals, and libertarians suddenly find themselves politically homeless as their supposed friends, and fellow travelers have abandoned them and disowned them.
+They think the New York Times abandoning them, and Ben Shapiro defending them does not compute.
+Yet, they seem more shocked to discover that the only defense of liberties, freedoms, and rational thought is coming from the American right.

-But it does compute, because (refrain): here in America Conservatives are Liberals and Liberals are Conservatives.
+But it does compute, and because (refrain): here in America, Conservatives are Liberals and Liberals are Conservatives.

-The liberal part is the freedom.
-The conservative part is “keeping it”.
+The liberal party is freedom.
+The conservative party is “keeping it.”